seattleacademy/saaswinter1516/README.md

-#Day 7
+#Day 8
-Toady we used the canvas feature and our CSS / JavaScript knowledge to  make an analog clock.
+Toady we worked on making clocks that separate and visualize seconds, minutes, and hours.